OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/AnalyzeNetworkPointFlow/AnalyzeNetworkPointFlow.md

 is not specified and there is no TSID column in the network table).
 In this case, the input time series TSIDs must match the node identifier and the data type provided with the `NodeAddDataTypes` and similar command parameters.
-<a href="../AnalyzeNetworkPointFlow_InputTable.png">See also the full-size image.</a>

 ![AnalyzeNetworkPointFlow_InputTable](AnalyzeNetworkPointFlow_InputTable.png)

 **<p style="text-align: center;">
-`AnalyzeNetworkPointFlow` Network Input Table – Input Time Series Matched with NodeID
+`AnalyzeNetworkPointFlow` Network Input Table – Input Time Series Matched with NodeID (<a href="../AnalyzeNetworkPointFlow_InputTable.png">see also the full-size image</a>)
 </p>**

 The following example illustrates how the input time series identifier can be specified in the network data.
 The TSID column in the table in this case contains time series aliases that will be matched with input time series, where `%I` will be replaced with the analysis interval specified by the `Interval` command parameter.
  Using an alias for input time series allows a common naming convention for time series to be implemented, which can simplify output (the period-delimited time series identifier is still used with the time series but the alias takes precedence).
-<a href="../AnalyzeNetworkPointFlow_InputTable_TSID.png">See also the full-size image.</a>

 ![AnalyzeNetworkPointFlow_InputTable_TSID](AnalyzeNetworkPointFlow_InputTable_TSID.png)

 **<p style="text-align: center;">
-`AnalyzeNetworkPointFlow` Network Input Table – Input Time Series Specified with TSID Column
+`AnalyzeNetworkPointFlow` Network Input Table – Input Time Series Specified with TSID Column (<a href="../AnalyzeNetworkPointFlow_InputTable_TSID.png">see also the full-size image</a>)
 </p>**

-In the above examples the network is defined in an Excel file, the [`ReadTableFromExcel`](../ReadTableFromExcel/ReadTableFromExcel) command is used to read the table, and the table is used as input to the `AnalyzeNetworkPointFlow` command The network definition table columns from the above figure are as follows (note, however, that the column names are user-defined and are specified as
+In the above examples the network is defined in an Excel file, the [`ReadTableFromExcel`](../ReadTableFromExcel/ReadTableFromExcel.md) command is used to read the table, and the table is used as input to the `AnalyzeNetworkPointFlow` command The network definition table columns from the above figure are as follows (note, however, that the column names are user-defined and are specified as